The top 10 skills every digital marketer should have

 And then, of course, there are the millions of messages in our inboxes that require responses.

-A skilled digital marketer should know how to use tools and softwares to keep track of all the diverse projects and initiatives that are being undertaken at any given time.
+A skilled digital marketer should know how to use tools and software to track the diverse projects and initiatives undertaken at any given time.

 Solid project management tools: